fernandois-dev/flet-orm-django/README.md

-# Flet-Django Data Management Application
+# CRUD Flet-Django Data Management Application

 This project is a web application built using [Flet](https://flet.dev/) for the frontend and likely [Django](https://www.djangoproject.com/) for the backend.
 It provides a dynamic and interactive interface for managing data, featuring functionalities like searching, filtering, pagination, editing, and deleting records.